-Audubon Zoo’s Zoo-To-Do, the Aquarium’s Scales & Ales, NOMA’s Odyssey Ball, and Friends of City Park’s Lark in the Park are traditions that can’t be missed.
-Team Gleason’s Gleason Gras, Bal Masqué by the Link Stryjewski Foundation, and the Emeril Lagasse Foundation’s Bourbon, Boudin & Beer bring star-power together for great causes.
+Audubon Zoo’s Zoo-To-Do, the Aquarium’s Scales & Ales, NOMA’s Odyssey Ball, and Friends of City Park’s Lark in the Park are just a few examples of traditions that can’t be missed.
+Team Gleason’s Gleason Gras, Bal Masqué by the Link Stryjewski Foundation, and the Emeril Lagasse Foundation’s Bourbon, Boudin & Beer bring star power together for great causes.

 Creating a Better New Orleans

-Working hand-in-hand with fellow community members, the opportunities to serve the community are many.
+Working hand-in-hand with fellow community members, the opportunities to serve the community are plentiful.
 You can get your hands dirty with planting projects and gardening at NOLA Tree Project, Edible Schoolyard, or New Orleans City Park.
-If you’re interested in helping the community go-green, check out Green Light New Orleans or LifeCity.
+If you’re interested in helping the community “go green,” check out Green Light New Orleans or LifeCity.

-Volunteer opportunities to help protect and restore the Louisiana coast are critical to the future of the state, and to the future of the country as New Orleans serves as a major trade and energy hub.
+Volunteer opportunities to help protect and restore the Louisiana coast are critical to the future of the state – and to the future of the country since New Orleans serves as a major trade and energy hub.
 Restore the Mississippi River Delta offers a nice overview of coastal volunteer opportunities.

-And, in the eternal words of Whitney Houston, “children are our future.”
-Getting involved at a school or youth program is sure to make you feel connected to the New Orleans region and make a difference.
-There are many ways to volunteer and serve area youth, like becoming a mentor with Son of a Saint or Youth Empowerment Project, volunteering at a neighborhood school through Communities in Schools Gulf South, or with STEM NOLA.
+Moreover, in the eternal words of Whitney Houston, “the children are our future.”
+Getting involved at a school or youth program is sure to make you feel connected to the Greater New Orleans region, and make a difference.
+There are many ways to volunteer and serve area youth, like becoming a mentor with Son of a Saint or the Youth Empowerment Project, and volunteering at a neighborhood school through Communities in Schools Gulf South or with STEM NOLA.